PixPMusic/portfolio/README.md

-# DevsCard
+# Pixel's Portfolio - a loving fork of Devscard

-A fully customizable template to create your online (and paper) resume without writing a single line of code.
+A heavily customized version of [Devscard](https://github.com/KonradSzwarc/devscard), a fully customizable template to create your online (and paper) resume without writing a single line of code--no but actually!

 ## Features

+- **📝 Markdown data** - provide your data in Markdown files!
+No more code!
 - **✍️ Intellisense** — provide your data in TypeScript files, getting autocompletion and description of each property right in your IDE.
 - **📱 Responsiveness** — the resume is created and automatically tested to look good both on mobile and desktop devices.
 - **🌠 Assets optimization** — all images in your CV are minimized and resized automatically at build time.